Skip to content

 Costa

-• Very low precipitation in many sections
+• Very low rainfall in many sections

 • Frequent fog, especially near the coast